How does it interact with other schemes?

 However there are some exceptions to this rule.
 For example, if your childcare costs are a lot higher than the monthly maximums for universal credit then you can claim vouchers as well as the maximum amounts of universal credit.

 This means it is important that you check your own position carefully and work out which is better.
 You should contact a welfare rights adviser at a local advice agency for further support.
+For more information, see our Getting Help section.

 Universal credit and tax credits